oxygenxml/web-author-rest-plugin/docs/cms-getting-started.md

 You will be asked for a license.
 You can request a trial license in the application for the time being which will work for 30 days.
 Meanwhile, you can contact support@oxygenxml.com to request a development license for an extended period of time.

-You can now open the same files presented on the Dashboard.
+You can now open the sample files presented on the Dashboard.
 These files are stored on an embedded WebDAV server.

 Embed Web Author in your web page
 ---------------------------------